- The RBA has continued its tightening cycle in 2026, lifting the cash rate to 4.35% in its third consecutive hike.

 2026 kicks off with a change in direction

-February brought our first rate hike in years, bumping the rate to 3.85%, closely followed by another jump to 4.10% in March [1][2].
-For business owners, the message is clear: the era of "cheap money" is taking a breather, and your financial strategy needs to keep up.
+For business owners, the message is clear: the era of "cheap money" has come to an end, and your financial strategy needs to keep up.

 While 2025 offered opportunities to take advantage of lower rates, 2026 requires businesses to be strategic in managing debt, cash flow, and growth plans.